-Parallel up: A constant parallel shock up across all time buckets Parallel down A constant parallel shock down across all time buckets
+Parallel up: A constant parallel shock up across all time buckets Parallel down A constant parallel shock down across all time buckets current rates in longer time buckets

-3. Steepener: Short rates down and long rates up

-4. Flattener: Short rates down and long rates up
+3. Steepener: Short rates down and long rates up4.
+Flattener: Short rates up and long rates down towards current rates in longer time buckets

-5. Short rate up: Rates up are greatest at shortest time bucket and diminish towards current rates in longer time buckets towards current rates in longer time buckets
+5. Short rate up: Rates up are greatest at shortest time bucket and diminish towards